ArthurThiam/Cubesat-Attitude/ReadMe.txt

 Calibration of each sensor should be performed before usage.
 The minimum values of each sensor correspond to the darkness read-out.
 The maximum values correspond to the values at 90° incidence angle, for the used light source, at a consistent light source distance.
 Calibration values can be adapted and saved in the 'calibration.ini' file.
+It is recommended to apply a + 20% margin to the sensor maximum and - 20% to the sensor minimum to avoid exceeding sensor ranges.